-Editor’s note: This is adapted from an article by Dr. Lewis A. Parks which appeared in Leading Ideas on October 14, 2015.
-This To the Point version has been edited for brevity and is accompanied by a one-page PDF that may be downloaded and shared with others.
+Editor’s note: This information adapted from an article by Dr. Lewis A. Parks which appeared in Leading Ideas on October 14, 2015.
+This To the Point version has been edited for brevity and is accompanied by a PDF flier that you may download and share with others.

 I spend my working days as a pastor trying to name reality for my congregation as we wind a precarious way between the heights of aspiration and the depths of self-criticism.
 We know that we are supposed to be the tree planted by streams of living water that brings forth fruit in due season (Psalms 1:3), but some days feel more like the tree given one last chance (Luke 13:8).
 We would sing the songs of hope but keep hitting sour notes like the loss of a critical mass of young adults or another expensive repair to our big old building.